Greenhv/horriblesubs-node/README.md

 ### searchAnime(searchedAnime: string**, { page, combinePages, interval }) => Anime[]
 * The `searchedAnime` string should be formatted with `+` between each words, like `Sword+art+online`.
+* The elements in the response will be ordered by chapter in descending order.
 * Example.
 The order of the items are in descending order from most recenlty to oldest.
 ```javascript
   searchedAnime('Sword+art+online', { pages: 2, combinePages: true })